 The 45 minute documentary "The Silence of the Pandas - What the WWF Isn't Saying" has been broadcasted on German public TV channel ARD on 28th of June 2011.
 The English version can be seen here:

 While indigenous peoples, environmental and human rights groups criticize WWF already for a long time, the film brought the problems with WWF also to the general public.
 First in Germany and Switzerland, and now to the rest of the world.
-Following some links to articles in main German and Swiss newspapers and and TV channels (only in German):

 This is what Germanwatch writes about the film and reactions.
 It includes also a translation of an article from one of Germany’s most read and serious newspapers, Süddeutsche Zeitung: